 is Wisconsin’s oldest known shipwreck, having ties to early Wisconsin settlement and the fur trade, and it is an excellently preserved example of a very early hull type.
 She started her life as the Nancy Dousman

 in 1833 hauling goods and supplies from the east to the Wisconsin frontier and returning with loads of furs to the eastern markets.
 She changed hands a few times and was wrecked a couple of times.
-In 1846 she went through a major rebuild at Milwaukee increasing her cargo capacities, was renamed the Gallinipper
+In 1846 she went through a major rebuild at Milwaukee by shipwright Henry Gibson which increased her cargo capacities, was renamed the Gallinipper

 , and was involved in the lumber trade out of Milwaukee.
 She changed hands a couple more times; July 7th, 1848 she foundered at Beaver Island; ran aground in Milwaukee in 1850; May of 1851 she sunk in the mouth of the Milwaukee River; and finally in July of 1851 would meet her end.

 While sailing light, between Manitowoc and Sheboygan, 8-10 miles from shore, the schooner Gallinipper